-to flip, the program is likely to deviate from the statically inferred behaviour.
-BLOCKWATCH detects the deviation and raises an exception.
+the program will deviate from the statically inferred behavior.
+BLOCKWATCH detects the deviation and stops the program.

 As an example, we use branch 1 in Figure 1 to explain the runtime checks.
 As we show in Section II-C, branch 1 belongs to category threadID according to the classification in Table I. This means that no more than one thread (thread 0 in this case) takes the branch.
 To check this constraint, we insert a call to the checking code immediately after the branch decision to record its status.
 Assume that a hardware error propagates to procid variable in thread 2, thus causing it to take the branch.
 This violates the constraint that no more than one thread takes the branch, and is hence detected by the check.